axiom-crypto/worldcoin-aggregation/circuit/README.md

 ```

 ## Request endpoints
-The server exposes two endpoints, `/v1` and `/v2`, which will complete client circuit proof generation, send request to the Axiom internal backend to generate the proof which can be verified on-chain, and submit the fulfillment tx upon proof completion.
+The server exposes two endpoints, `/v1` and `/v2`, which will complete client circuit proof generation, send requests to the internal Axiom backend to generate the proof which can be verified on-chain, and submit a fulfillment transaction upon proof completion.

-- `/v1` uses the v1 circuit and submits fulfillment tx to the `WorldcoinAggregationV1` contract
+- `/v1` uses the V1 circuit and submits a fulfillment transaction to the `WorldcoinAggregationV1` contract
-- `/v2` uses the v2 circuit and submits fulfillment tx to the `WorldcoinAggregationV2` contract
+- `/v2` uses the V2 circuit and submits a fulfillment transaction to the `WorldcoinAggregationV2` contract

-At present, only requests with max_proofs=16 are supported in the endpoints.
+At present, only requests with `max_proofs=16` are supported by the endpoints.

-Sample requests
+Sample requests:
 ```
 curl -X POST  -H "Content-Type: application/json" -d @data/server_request.json localhost:8000/v1
 curl -X POST  -H "Content-Type: application/json" -d @data/server_request.json localhost:8000/v2
 ```

-Each [request](./src/server_types.rs#L13) should have `root`, `grant_id`. `num_proofs`, `max_proofs` and the list of `claims`, where each claim contains `receiver` address, `nullfilier_hash` and `proof`.
-One example
+Each [request](./src/server_types.rs#L13) should have `root`, `grant_id`, `num_proofs`, `max_proofs` and the list of `claims`, where each claim contains `receiver` address, `nullfilier_hash` and `proof`.
+One example:
 ```
 {
   "root": "12439333144543028190433995054436939846410560778857819700795779720142743070295",